Easy date and walnut scones, the perfect bake for picnics and afternoon tea!

 - Use wholemeal self-raising flour for wholemeal date and walnut scones.

-- Omit the nuts completely if necessary and add more dates or other dried fruit.
+- Omit the nuts completely and add more dates or other dried fruit.

 - Sprinkle with demerara sugar before baking for an extra special crunchy topping.